ogdch/s3-logs-analyzer/README.md

-# Logs-Analyzer
+# S3-Logs-Analyzer

-Download the access logs and parse them to retrieve the actual access counts for the files being hosted on S3.
+- Download the access logs and parse them to retrieve the actual access counts for the files being hosted on S3
+- Generate a CSV with fields: file, date, downloads

 ## Setup